carblue/sodium/README.md

 subPackage 'deimos'.<br>
 Thus code that already used versions<0.1.0 needs to replace 'import sodium...' by either 'import deimos.sodium...' or 'import wrapper.sodium...'.

+'wrapper' aims at providing at least the same functionality as 'deimos' and provide @trusted @nogc (pure nothrow) alternatives, work in progress:
+a) 'wrapper' is a superset of 'deimos' in that everything from 'deimos' is reachable, but deliberately not all at your fingertips.
+b) all new functions with 'deimos-functionality' have the same name as their 'deimos'-cousins, building either overload sets to choose from, or for parameter-less functions, 'substituting' their cousins.
+c) all new functions calculating a variable-length output are restrictive about the size of the output-buffer offered, if the required size can be easily computed in advance, throwing in case of wrong-sized buffers.
+   This way, if the function succeeds, all buffer.length bytes are meaningful and no additional function parameter carrying the meaningful length information is required

-Maybe, usage of 'wrapper' isn't possible, if function randombytes_set_implementation shall be used (or maybe (I did't test that) there is a way to use it before this runs: wrapper.sodium.core:shared static this(), which calls sodium_init()).
+Probably, usage of 'wrapper' isn't possible, if function randombytes_set_implementation shall be used (wrapper.sodium.core:shared static this() calls sodium_init()).
 The unittests of subPackage 'wrapper' include a lot of function usage examples, the next is a simple application example based on sodium:deimos, using rdmd:<br>

 	cd example/source  &&  chmod 775 app.d  &&  ./app.d